Reference

 Static Renderer

-DesertCMS::Renderer writes public artifacts.
+DesertCMS::Renderer writes generated public artifacts.

 It generates: